apham15/Anh-Andrew-Pham.github.io/index.md

 * The goal of this kernel is to find the best approach to identify the quality of wines.
 We will go through the basic EDA and visually identify the quality
 Moreover, I also applied multiple ML models to make the prediction respectively.
 Each of the models would have its own strength.
 * There are two different notebooks.
 One is for red wine, and another one is for white wine
-* My research is good for alcohol beverage companies and customers who love to learn more about wine
+* My research is good beneficial for alcohol beverage companies and customers who love to learn more about wine.

 2. Dataset
 * The two datasets are related to red and white variants of the Portuguese "Vinho Verde" wine.
 For more details, consult the reference [Cortez et al., 2009].
 Due to privacy and logistic issues, only physicochemical (inputs) and sensory (the output) variables are available (e.g. there is no data about grape types, wine brand, wine selling price, etc.).
 * Acknowledgements
- This dataset is also available from the [UCI machine learning repository](https://archive.ics.uci.edu/ml/datasets/wine+quality) , I just shared it to kaggle for convenience.
+ This dataset is also available from the [UCI machine learning repository](https://archive.ics.uci.edu/ml/datasets/wine+quality) , I just shared it to Kaggle for convenience.
 (I am mistaken and the public license type disallowed me from doing so, I will take this down at first request.
-I am not the owner of this dataset.
+I am not the owner of this dataset.)
 * P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
 Modeling wine preferences by data mining from physicochemical properties.
 In Decision Support Systems, Elsevier, 47(4):547-553, 2009.

 3. Outcome